Kling AI Family

 High-volume workflows need cost control

 If you generate hundreds of clips per day, per-second cost compounds quickly.
-Test with Kling 3.0 standard mode first, then upgrade to O1 or O3 only for clips that need editing or reference control.
+Test with Kling 3.0 Turbo for fast text/image generation, then upgrade to O1 or O3 only for clips that need editing, identity, or reference control.

 Pricing overview

 This page summarizes the pricing shape of the Kling family.
 Visit each model page for exact live pricing.
-All Kling models on EvoLink use per-second billing so you only pay for the video duration you generate.
+Kling 3.0 Turbo official list pricing is ¥0.8/s for 720p and ¥1/s for 1080p; EvoLink route pricing is shown on the model page.

 Kling 3.0